PhantomChain/docs/docs/guidebook/core/webhooks.md

 [[toc]]

+## Introduction

+With the release of Phantom Core 2.0 a new feature was introduced, called [Webhooks](https://en.wikipedia.org/wiki/Webhook) which allows you to create more flexible and automated systems while also reducing traffic/load on your server.

 ## Authorization

 Before we start working on the implementation of a webhook handler we will take a look at handling authorization.